clement8426/clement8426/README.md

 <h1 align="center">Hi 👋, I'm Clement BASTIEN</h1>
 <h3 align="center">Full-Stack Developer, I specialize in Ruby on Rails and JavaScript.
-My previous career as a cycle mechanic shaped my rigor, my discipline, and my creativity which I apply in my current projects.
-Having recently completed in-depth training at the LE Wagon bootcamp, I am motivated to contribute to innovative projects.
+My previous career as a cycle mechanic shaped my rigor, my discipline, and my creativity which I apply in my current projects.<br> Having recently completed in-depth training at the LE Wagon bootcamp, I am motivated to contribute to innovative projects.
 My ability to adapt quickly and my perseverance are assets that I put to the service of web development.</h3>

 - 🌱 I’m currently learning **JavaScript / nodeJS**